dougliebe/cod/README.md

 # cod

-collection of in-progress resources for analyzing and scraping CWL data
+collection of in-progress resources for analyzing and scraping CWL data updated